invopop/gobl/regimes/pt/README.md

 | RED  | Taxa Reduzida   | `reduced`                   |
 | ISE  | Isenta          | `exempt` + code (see below) |

 AT's `TaxExemptionCode` (Código do motivo de isenção de imposto) is a code that specifies the reason the VAT tax is exempt in a Portuguese invoice.
-When the `exempt` tag is used, one of the following must be defined:
+When the `exempt` tag is used, one of the following must be defined in the `ext` map's `pt-exemption-reason` property:

 | Code  | Description                                                                                              |
 | ----- | -------------------------------------------------------------------------------------------------------- |